2-Tier vs. 3-Tier

 I’m always interested to hear your point of view and considerations.
 Check back for an ongoing series about application architecture options, performance and more.

-“Let’s say on average, Nitro gives back about 25% of the time of a person’s entire day who interacts with SQL Server or SMB directly.
+“Let’s say on average, Nitro gives back about 25% of the time of a person’s entire day.
 Not waiting for things keeps the mental juices flowing.”

 Jason Schlueter, Communicus